 Showing your gratitude can not only make you feel like ‘a good person’, it may also make you change the way you think about life and the way you perceive your interactions with the world.
 If being grateful makes us “feel indebted, aware of one’s dependence on others, and obligated to reciprocate” (Pay it Forward, 2007, Volume IV, Issue I), herein lies the essence of gratitude: enabling us to receive help on one hand, and motivating us to return the good to others on the other hand.
 Difficult times spare no one and can hit you when you are at your most vulnerable.

-A couple of years ago, I came through a difficult time – having just arrived from overseas, I knew no one, had no friends and was starting from scratch with my husband and our two children.
-On top of all that, I was also in less than perfect health.
+A couple of years ago, I came through a difficult time – having just arrived from overseas, I knew no one, had no friends, and was starting from scratch with my husband and our two children.
+On top of all that, I was also in less-than-perfect health.
 At that very moment, someone I barely knew offered to help me until I felt in better shape.
-That help dramatically changed my view about life in general and about peoples’ interactions in particular.
+That help dramatically changed my view about life in general and peoples’ interactions in particular.
 It certainly wasn’t a comfortable situation to be in a position of vulnerability, but a greater discomfort came from my struggle to accept that receiving someone’s help wouldn’t change the way people perceive me.

 Gratitude as a Crucial Virtue